Fun Preschool Math with a Watermelon

 These are just a few ways to test for ripeness:

-2. Place pieces of chopped watermelon in a large bowl or on a large tray for kids to squish with a potato masher.
+Place pieces of chopped watermelon in a large bowl or on a large tray.
+Kids can squish the pieces with a potato masher.

 STEAM KIDS Early Learning Resource